atulkkale/task-manager/README.md

 You can access the deployed app on Render [here](https://task-manager-ouc3.onrender.com).

-*`Note: Due to Render’s free hosting plan, it may take up to 60 seconds to load the site after periods of inactivity.`*
+*`Note: Due to Render’s free hosting plan, it may take up to 60 seconds or more to load the site after periods of inactivity.`*

 ## Future Improvements